Triston Casas Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have a 4.49 team ERA that ranks 20th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.46).

-- His last appearance was on Sunday against the Tampa Bay Rays, when the right-hander went 5 2/3 innings, surrendering six earned runs while allowing nine hits.
+- His last appearance was on Tuesday against the Minnesota Twins, when the left-hander tossed seven scoreless innings while giving up four hits.

-- The 25-year-old has amassed an ERA of 4.89, with 6.6 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .244 against him.
+- In 17 games this season, the 30-year-old has put up an ERA of 2.75, with 9 strikeouts per nine innings.
+Opponents are hitting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.